 Do not use a thin, clear plastic bottle.
 The hot temperature may degrade the plastic, leading others to believe that you had an embarrassing ‘accident’ in your tent.

 I’m going to be honest, I’ve never tried this method and don’t intend to, but rumor has it that it works.

-Instead of using a water bottle, some people have put large rocks in the campfire to warm them up, then carefully placed them in their tent as a makeshift heat source.
+Instead of using a water bottle, some people have put large rocks in the campfire to warm them up.
+Then carefully place them in their tent as a makeshift heat source.

-Be careful though - apparently rocks with trapped moisture may turn into a mini-bomb in the campfire... yes, it actually happens.
+Be careful; rocks with trapped moisture may turn into a mini-bomb in the campfire… yes, it happens.